coolbaby0208/MN-COVID19/README.md

   - Library needed for this R markdown: tidyverse, ggrepel, gridExtra, knitr, kableExtra, rvest, lubridate

   - If you are interested in COVID-19 data by county, take a look in [CountyDataFromNYTimes](../master/CountyDataFromNYTimes).

+Another major change in the top rgiht plot and table: 2020-09-24
+====
+Major change due to MDH changes how they report "Hospitalization"

+Top right plot now shows the following 3 curves and two bars:
+Curves:
+- Total hospitalization (cumulative)
+- Total ICU (cumulative)
+- Total deaths (cumulative)

+Bars:
+- New hospitalization
+- New ICU

+Table is revised to show daily new hospitalization and daily new ICU numbers.

 Another change in the 2nd plot: 2020-08-18
 ====
 Add positive percentage by number of people tested daily in addition to number of daily tests.
 This data was reported starting on 2020-07-30 to account for multiple testings of the same individual.